rpseng/D6-arduino-nRF5/README.md

-# Arduino Core for Nordic Semiconductor nRF5 based boards
+# D6 Fitness Tracker Arduino Core for Nordic Semiconductor nRF5 based boards

 This core is edited for the D6 Fitness Tracker, it is original from here https://github.com/sandeepmistry/arduino-nRF5